+• Empanelment to

-- Population health and in-reach/in-person and outreach efforts to identify and address chronic and preventive gaps in care as well as care management needs - Empanelment to - O Assume responsibility for the target population/empaneled patients - O Ensure their health care needs are met regardless of whether they seek care - O Know (and reach out to) those individuals who may be unseen or unknown - Quality improvement and critical outcome and process measures that affect quality, safety, efficiency, cost, patient experience, equity and work-life of staff
+- O Assume responsibility for the target population/empaneled patients. - O Ensure their health care needs are met regardless of whether they seek care. - O Know (and reach out to) those individuals who may be unseen or unknown. - Quality improvement and critical outcome and process measures that affect quality, safety, efficiency, cost, patient experience, equity and work-life of staff.